mendix/docs/content/refguide/modules.md

 ## 1 Introduction

 A Mendix app consists of modules: a **System** module, a [UI resources package](ui-resources-package), one or more user-defined modules, [Marketplace modules](/appstore/modules), and [add-on modules](add-on-module).
 Modules are a way to split the functionality of your application into separate parts.
 For example, a web shop can put order management in a different module than customer and product management.
 Studio Pro does not enforce any kind of module structure; it is up to you to choose logical modules for your application.
+Some modules are part of your app by default and are called **app modules**, while others you can download in the [Mendix Marketplace](https://marketplace.mendix.com/) to add functionality to app.

-Some modules are part of your app by default, while others you can download in the [Mendix Marketplace](https://marketplace.mendix.com/) to add functionality to app.
-[Add-on modules](add-on-module) are a special kind of modules that have explicit APIs and can have [IP protection](/appstore/creating-content/sol-ip-protection) enabled.
-For more information on downloading and installing a module from the Marketplace, see [Use Marketplace Content in Studio Pro](/appstore/general/app-store-content) in the *Marketplace Guide*.
+When you create a module, you can choose its type in [Module Settings](module-settings).

 The domain model is a data model that describes the information in your application domain in an abstract way.